-Former Deputy National Security Advisor and Former Deputy Director of the CIA
+Former Deputy National Security Advisor to the President and Former Deputy Director of the CIA

 Avril Haines most recently served as the Principal Deputy National Security Advisor to President Obama.
 Just prior to that appointment, she was the Deputy Director of the Central Intelligence Agency, and before that she served as the Legal Adviser to the National Security Council and as Deputy Counsel to the President for National Security Affairs at the White House.

 Before moving to the White House, Avril was the head of the Treaty Office at the Department of State, having previously served at State as an attorney adviser in areas such as the law of war, treaty law, and private international law.
 Avril also worked for the U.S. Senate Committee on Foreign Relations as Deputy Chief Counsel for the Majority under then-Chairman Biden during the 110th Congress and was a legal officer at The Hague Conference on Private International Law.
 She is published in private international law and international humanitarian law.